Empowering Health Care Professionals to Identify and Support Victims and Survivors of Gender-Based Violence

 • Raise awareness and strengthen collaboration among stakeholders within and outside the healthcare system who are involved in the identification and response to gender-based violence.

-• Conduct a literature review of existing knowledge and practices regarding the training of healthcare professionals on issues of gender-based violence, aiming to adapt and apply them within the project framework.
+• Literature review of existing knowledge and practices regarding the training of healthcare professionals on gender-based violence issues, aiming to utilize and adapt them to the project’s framework.

-• Deliver in-person training sessions in Thessaloniki, Larissa, and Ioannina.
+• In-person training sessions held in Thessaloniki, Larissa, and Ioannina.

-• Implement networking activities among stakeholders in Thessaloniki, Athens, and Larissa.
+• Stakeholder networking events in Thessaloniki, Athens, and Larissa.

 • Strengthen the knowledge and skills of healthcare professionals in identifying, intervening early, and supporting survivors of gender-based violence.